slyval/guidelines/Guidelines/REST API Guidelines.md

  1. GET - The method should be used for retrieval of a resource or a collection.
 When using a GET, no side effects on the server side must occur as this is simply pulling information.
 If a side effect is desired, a different method such as POST should be used.
 Unless the state of the system has changed, the same request should have the same result.
  2. POST - This method is used when creating a resource e.g when creating an order.
 This results in side effects as the state of the system is changed with the addition of a resource.
 The same request sent multiple times might result in different results as creation of duplicates might be forbidden.
- 3. PUT - This method should be used for updating a resource
+ 3. PUT - This method should be used for updating a resource and results in side effects.
+The same request sent multiple times should essentially have the same result.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjA2Njc0OTEsLTEzNTczNTY2NDYsMT
+eyJoaXN0b3J5IjpbMTA0ODYzNjY2MCwtMTEyMDY2NzQ5MSwtMT
-k2MDcyNzAwNCwxMTU3MzUxNTAyXX0=
+M1NzM1NjY0NiwxOTYwNzI3MDA0LDExNTczNTE1MDJdfQ==
 -->